tobischo/kp2/README.md

 kp2
 ===

-kp2 is a commandline client for accessing Keepass 2 files (kdbx).
+kp2 is a commandline tool for accessing Keepass 2 files (kdbx).

 [gokeepasslib](https://github.com/tobischo/gokeepasslib) is used to read the file.